CleansheetLLC/Cleansheet/.github/CHATBOT_CREATOR_REQUIREMENTS.md

    - How do we teach visitors how to interact with chatbot?
    - Suggested starter questions vs. free-form input?
    - Tutorial overlay for first-time visitors?
+     - starter questions in the pane, with a tutorial overlap

 5. **Mobile Experience:**
    - Full-screen chatbot vs. bottom sheet overlay?
    - Should chatbot work within Cleansheet app or require separate page?
+     - chatbots are only available as embeds
+     - Users may embed at cleansheet via url slug to user name
    - Native app integration (iOS/Android) feasible?
+     - let's not think about that now.

 ---